ESnark/blowback/README.md

 ### Communication Flow

+1. **MCP Client → Development Server**:
+   - MCP Client changes the source code and Development Server detects the change
+   - Development Server updates the browser or emits HMR events automatically

-1. **Vite → MCP Server**:
+2. **Web Browser → MCP Server**:
-   - Vite transmits real-time HMR events via WebSocket when files change.
-   - Events include updates (successful changes) and errors (compilation failures).
+   - HMR events and console logs are captured through Puppeteer.
+   - MCP Server queries the current state of the browser or captures a screenshot

-2. **MCP Server → Cursor**:
+3. **MCP Server → MCP Client**:
    - The server converts HMR events into structured responses.
-   - Provides tools for Cursor to query HMR status and capture screenshots.
+   - Provides tools for MCP Client to query HMR status and capture screenshots.

-3. **Browser → MCP Server**:
-   - Visual changes are captured through Puppeteer.
-   - Console output and errors are collected for debugging.

 ### State Maintenance